Skip to main content

 Connection: IMAP

-A solid free option for simple email management.
-If you don't need AI, don't depend on Gmail-specific features, and just want a clean inbox on your iPhone, Edison Mail works.
-For anything more, you'll hit its limits quickly.
+Bottom line: A solid free option if you don't need AI and just want a clean inbox on your iPhone.

 Pricing: Free / Premium $9.99/month or $49.99/year